OpenGene/SeqMaker.jl/README.md

 # SeqMaker
 Generate simulated sequencing data based on Human Genome Assembly (hg19/hg38), written in [Julia](http://julialang.org/) language
+This tool can be used to test or benchmark bioinformatics algorithms, software or pipelines

 # Features
 * support sequencing error simulation